Yucheng7713/OneClick/README.md

      ```
   4. Enter your name which will be used as the name of resources such as VPC on AWS
   5. Enter a valid registered subdomain, the subdomain will be used by Kubernetes cluster
   6. Well done!
-Now your production environment start initiating, after the initiation completes, a container will be boosted
+Now your production environment starts initiating.
+After the initiation completes, a container will be boosted
-     up and run, the container will serve as the interface to interact with Kubernetes upon AWS, you can consider it a light-
+     up and run, the container will serve as an interface to interact with Kubernetes upon AWS, you can consider it a light-
      weighted virtual machine.
-     When the container is ready, it will start setting up Kubernetes cluster, this takes around 7 to 10 min.
+     When the container is ready, it will start setting up Kubernetes cluster, this process takes around 7 to 10 min.

+     !!
+It is recommended to keeping the created container instead of removing it from your local machine, you can treat it as
+        a virtual environment for deploying your application and configuring infrastructure.

+     !!
+It is also recommended to keep the created container as the only existed container on your machine, as the tool will
+        universally retrieve the container from docker environment.
+        If you need other containers being existed or running, memorize and set the container's ID by executing :
+        ```
+        $ docker container ls -a
+        CONTAINER ID   IMAGE          COMMAND      CREATED             STATUS                     PORTS       NAMES e2b0af58502c   oneclick_env   "bin/bash"   About an hour ago   Exited (0) 37 seconds ago              objective_curran
+        $ echo "export PRODUCT_CONTAINER_ID=e2b0af58502c" >> ~/.bash_profile
+        $ source ~/.bash_profile
+        ```

   7. After the cluster is set up on AWS, you will see a prompt information about the domain name of your cluster and the
      path of S3 bucket which is used to store the configuration of Kubernetes cluster.